oracle-quickstart/oci-o11y-solutions/knowlege-content/Enterprise-Manager/README.md

    Creating custom entity type "oem_agent":
    $ oci log-analytics entity-type create --name oem_agent --category Application --namespace-name <NameSpace>
 ```
+Now, we are ready using the OCI Console to create all needed entities from  ``` Logging Analytics / Administration / Entities / Craete Entity ```

 We can follow the steps below for the setup,